If you’ve always dreamt of growing your own vegetables, you’ll be pleased to know it’s probably easier than you think.

 Onions and spring onions

-Onions are one of the most versatile vegetables around, and growing your own means you’ll always have some to hand on use in your cooking.
+Onions are one of the most versatile vegetables, and growing your own means you’ll always have some on hand to use in your cooking.

-You can grow onions from seed, but the easiest and quickest way to grow them is from immature bulbs called sets.
-For best results, plant a set onion into the earth sometime between late April and early March and watch it grow!
+You can grow onions from seed, but the easiest and quickest way is from immature bulbs called sets.
+For best results, plant an onion set into the earth sometime between late winter and mid-spring and watch it grow.

-You can plant onions throughout spring and into late-summer, though if you go for the latter option they won’t be ready until the following spring.
+You can plant onions throughout spring and into late summer, though if you go for the latter, they won’t be ready until the following spring.
 Your onions are ready to pull up when the leaves become floppy and turn yellow.
 For a colourful mix of red, white, yellow, and pink onions, try a four-colour mix.

 Alternatively, you could plant spring onions.
-In spite of their delicate appearance, spring onions are very hardy, and even frosts and icy temperatures usually won’t kill them.
-You can sow spring onions into late-autumn and you’ll have your first crop ready for early-spring.
-If you’re planting in late-summer or autumn, go for the ‘White’ Lisbon variety.
+Despite their delicate appearance, spring onions are very hardy, and even frosts and icy temperatures usually won’t kill them.
+You can sow spring onions into late autumn and have your first crop ready for early spring.
+If you’re planting in late summer or autumn, try the ‘White’ Lisbon variety.

 To find out more about growing onions, have a read of this RHS guide.
 Or, if you’d like to plant some spring onions, check out this advice from Love the Garden.